 Note some routes may operate during summer months only.
 Check on airlines website for latest routes as routes can be dropped at very short notice.
 This list does not include every scheduled flight operator to Malta.
 There are also charter flights selling seats during the summer months.

 A coach service by maltatransfer.com is serving all the hotels and tickets can be purchased in the baggage reclaim area at Malta airport on arrival.
 The fare to Mellieha, Marfa, Paradise Bay area is around Euro 12 single.
-Ryanair also sell tickets on board their flights for a cheap coach service.
-A taxi rank provides a 24 hour service outside arrivals at Malta airport.
+Ryanair also sell tickets on board their flights for a cheap coach service for just Euro 5 single and Euro 10 return A taxi rank provides a 24 hour service outside arrivals at Malta airport.
 Prices are fixed and a voucher is purchased from a desk in arrivals.
 The fare to Cirkewwa is around Euro 35, Mellieha around Euro 30 and to St Paul's Bay around Euro 25.

 Travel Tips 1.
 Airmalta sometimes offer free diving bag allowance for flights during the winter months.
 Check their website for offers.